 ‘Is there any colour that you would NOT choose to decorate your room?
 Why?‘

-- Remember that the topics might seem a bit strange because they don’t want people to give ‘memorised’ answers – you know, talking about your hobbies and your family.
+The topics might seem a bit strange because they don’t want you to give ‘memorised’ answers.

-They want to see that you can ‘discuss a variety of topics’ (Band 7 in the Speaking Descriptors in the Speaking Descriptors).
+They want to see that you can ‘discuss a variety of topics’ (Band 7 in the Speaking Descriptors)

-- You can still prepare though.
-They will definitely ask you about either your job/studies or about where you live, so this is something you CAN prepare in advance.
+- They will definitely ask you about either your job/studies or about where you live, so this is something you can prepare in advance.

-Make sure you’ve got the right vocabulary and that you’ve practiced this part with a teacher or good speaker who can check your pronunciation too.
+- Make sure you’ve got the right vocabulary to describe your job/studies and that you’ve practised this part with a teacher or good speaker who can check your pronunciation too.

-When the examiner asks you about your full name and where you’re from right at the start of the test, they will probably say
+- When the examiner asks for your full name and where you’re from at the start of the test, they will probably say

 ‘And what shall I call you?’